ohsu-comp-bio/funnel/website/content/docs/compute/kubernetes.md

     weight: 20
 ---

+# Testing Steps

+> [!IMPORTANT]
+>
+> Remove upon resolution (before release)

+- Checked out funnel to `0.1.68`

+- Updated `funnel/files/worker-pv.yaml` and introduced a slight indentation error — in order to trigger an error during task creation

+- Updated helm dependencies and ensured this updated file is reflected in funnel-server pod’s `/etc/config/funnel-server.yaml`

+- Created a POST request with a tes task with inputs and outputs

+- TES returned a `200` with a valid task ID

+- However, in TES logs, the task creation failed with this error {
+    "error": "creating Worker resources: creating Worker PV: yaml: line 18: could not find expected ':'", "level": "error",
+    "msg": "error submitting task to compute backend", "ns": "server",
+    "src": "tes.go:github.com/ohsu-comp-bio/funnel/server.(*TaskService).CreateTask.func1:129",
+    "taskID": "<TASK ID>",
+}

+- But when I try to do a GET request with the given task ID, I see the task stuck in status QUEUED

+---

 > Funnel on Kubernetes is in active development and may involve frequent updates 🚧

 # Quick Start